-The Washington State legislature in 2015 expanded its investment in healthy, safe and energy efficient low-income weatherization to include improvements that help children and adults combat asthma.
-This new program initiative is called Weatherization Plus Health, combines weatherization improvements in low-income homes with measures that reduce health risks and health costs for impacted families.
+Weatherization Plus Health The Washington State legislature expanded its investment in healthy, safe and energy efficient weatherization to include improvements that help children and adults combat asthma and other respiratory issues.
+This program initiative, called Weatherization Plus Health, combines weatherization improvements in low-income homes with measures that reduce health risks and health costs for impacted families.

-Pierce County Weatherization Assistance has partnered with the Pierce County Health Department to assist Qualified households with occupants who have Asthma or COPD.
-You can complete a Weatherization Pre Application, in the comment section tell us you are interested in the Weatherization Plus Health.
+The Pierce County Weatherization Assistance Program has partnered with the Pierce County Health Department to assist Qualified households with occupants who have Asthma, COPD or other respiratory issues.
+Learn more about the project.